Things To Do In Wroclaw, Poland [Guide By Locals]

 Views from Wrocław City moat

-Best things to do in Wroclaw near Ostrów Tumski
+Things to do in Wroclaw near Cathedral Island

 Cathedral of St. John the Baptist

-The Cathedral of St. John the Baptist (pl.
+Cathedral of St. John the Baptist (pl.
 Katedra św.
 Jana Chrzciciela) dates back to the 13th century and is probably the most impressive building in Ostrów Tumski.
-Its tower is almost 100m high and as a result, serves as a great viewpoint over the city (there’s an elevator).
+Its towers are almost 100m high and one of them serves as a great viewpoint over the city (there’s an elevator).
 Also, there is the largest pipe organ in Poland in the center of the church.

-Cathedral of St. John the Baptist in Ostrów Tumski in Wroclaw
+Cathedral of St. John the Baptist in Wroclaw

 Collegiate Church of the Holy Cross and St. Bartholomew

 Collegiate Church of the Holy Cross and St. Bartholomew (pl.
 Kolegiata Świętego Krzyża i kościół św.
-Bartłomieja) is a two-storey brick church with two towers on Cathedral Island, just a few steps from Cathedral of St. John the Baptist.
+Bartłomieja) is a two-storey brick church with two towers on Cathedral Island, just a few steps from Cathedral.
 The upper church is dedicated to Holy Cross, and the lower one to St. Bartholomew.

 Tumski Bridge